 While working on Tom Clancy's Rainbow Six Vegas (Ubisoft, Gameloft), Troy Dunniway collaborated with military advisers, studied special forces tactics, weapons, military uniform designs, special forces dialog and hand signals to add more realism.

-Now as CG Spectrum's Game Design Department Head, Troy has funnelled years of insider knowledge into the online Game Design Diploma which teaches students the skills to get started as a Systems Designer or Level Designer.
+Now as CG Spectrum's Game Design Department Head, Troy has funnelled years of insider knowledge into the online Game Design Courses which teaches students the skills to get started as a Systems Designer or Level Designer.

 Systems Designers are the people who understand and create all of the minute-to-minute gameplay systems.
 This might be things related to the player, combat, non-player characters, the weapons, objects and items in a game and how they all interact together to make it fun.